HERE|THERE, EVA KERER, BIRGIT MOFFATT, JULIANA DURÁN, BEBAY GONZÁLEZ MILLÁN

 Nerikomi (練り込み) is a Japanese Pottery term describing the artistic technique where multiple colors of clay are combined to create various designs.

 We’ll be making nerikomi cookies by using different colours of dough to create patterned blocks that can be cut into cookies to reveal a unique design.
+Each participant will leave with their own cookie dough, ready to bake at home.

 Tickets here